10 – Healing Touch

 # 7 – Hitchin’ A Ride

 One of the best transitions from an acoustic opening to total electrification ever recorded.
-A killer song, a killer hook and of course a killer vocals.
-Man this band was so freaking great!
+A killer song, with a killer hook, and of course some smoking vocals by Sandi Sandi Saraya Man this band was so great!
+This song has a melody and a riff that just gets stuck in your head which for us is such a good thing.

 # 6 – Bring Back The Light